Manually Validate Extracted Data: Extraction Validation

 Field empty

-Verification Custom Admins can configure custom warnings with custom warning texts to e.g. force a certain text format.
+Admins can configure custom warnings and texts to force certain formats.

 Error

-A field can have one or multiple Errors, each error needs to be resolved (corrected).
-The Info Box will always give a longer description of the currently active error.
+A field can have one or more errors, each of which must be resolved by correcting the value.
+The Info Box provides a detailed description of the active error.

 Most Common Errors